Anyon dispersion from non-uniform magnetic field on the sphere

-$a_0(R)$ is an $R$-dependent offset and $a_3$ is independent of $\xi$ and $R$ \footnote{We choose the negative sign since we anticipate the function $\delta g_\xi(z_1, z_2)$ to be mostly negative as it corresponds to a dip compared to the asymptotic value}.
+where $a_0(R)$ is an $R$-dependent offset and $a_3$ is independent of $\xi$ and $R$ \footnote{We choose the negative sign since we anticipate the function $\delta g_\xi(z_1, z_2)$ to be mostly negative as it corresponds to a dip relative to the asymptotic value}.
 From this, we can extract the full spectrum as

 where $\kappa = 2m/N \in [-1, 1]$ as before.
 The parameter $a_3$ which controls the dispersion can be determined by fitting the bandwidth.
 The results for the fit of $\epsilon_M^R$ and $v_\xi^R$ for different values of $R$ are shown in Fig.~\ref{fig:dispersion_comparison}, showing excellent agreement with the numerics.
-For long-range Coulomb interaction, we can perform a similar analysis to obtain a similar, but more complicated expression (see SM).
+For long-range Coulomb interaction, we can perform a similar analysis to obtain a similar, but more complicated expression (see App.~E).

 \emph{Discussion}--- Our exact mapping reveals that inhomogeneous magnetic field effectively serves as a spatially varying potential for the quasihole.
 Thus, our setup resembles the physics of an FQHE droplet in a confining potential~\cite{xie1993elementary} and our states are the anyonic analog of Fock-Darwin states.
 However, we emphasize that our dispersion is generated purely from interactions, while the single-particle dispersion remains flat.
 It is worth noting that the dynamics of anyons in our model are distinct from those in a periodic potential.
 For instance, a quasihole localized at a point on the sphere can only move in the azimuthal direction similar to spin precession and unlike true two-dimensional dispersion.
 This suggests that the physical consequences of dispersion are likely different and the model may not harbor phases such as anyon superconductor.
+On the other hand, we expect the energetic mechanism for the generation of an effective potential that leads to anyon dispersion to be generic and applicable to the case of non-uniform magnetic field on the torus, which is relevant to flat bands with non-uniform quantum geometry.
+We leave a detailed analysis to future works.